RafaelBarbosatec/bsev/README.md

 # Usage
 To use this plugin, add `bsev` as a [dependency in your pubspec.yaml file](https://flutter.io/platform-plugins/).

-We should initially create the class that represents our Streams and Events:
+We should initially create the class that represents our `Streams` and `Events`:

 #### Streams